We're putting sustainability at the centre of everything we do at UAL.

 - fulfillment of compliance obligations;

 - the EMS is independently verified to be true and correct.

-UAL is also accredited to ISO50001, the management system for energy efficiency and you can see the certificate here (PDF 99KB).
+UAL is also accredited to ISO50001, the management system for energy efficiency and you can see the ISO 50001 Certificate (PDF 99KB).

 The scopes of this EMS covers every building in our portfolio and every activity undertaken in our buildings.

 We also complete the annual return to the Association of Directors of Estates Sustainability Scorecard.
 View our AUDE Sustainability Scorecard (PDF 376KB).

 At UAL we’re committed to reducing carbon emissions (see our SMART action plan (PDF 67KB) – this is something that we’ve been working on since 2013.
 We've invested £1.5 million into the reduction of carbon emissions from our estate and saw carbon emissions fall.

 Read about our UAL Carbon Management Plan 2020 (PDF 1.4MB)